What Is a Voiding Diary?

 Here’s how the main voiding diary apps for iPhone stack up.
 Each takes a different approach to the same problem: making it easy to record and share bladder data with your doctor.

-Primary purpose Hydration tracker + frequency diary Clinical voiding diary AI-powered bladder diary
+Primary purpose Hydration tracker + voiding diary Clinical voiding diary AI-powered bladder diary

-What you track Bathroom visit time (one tap) Void time, volume, intake, leaks, urgency Void time, AI-estimated volume, urgency, leaks
+What you track Void time (one tap) + volume (mL/oz) Void time, volume, intake, leaks, urgency Void time, AI-estimated volume, urgency, leaks

 Measures volume?
-No (frequency only) Yes (manual or Bluetooth device) Yes (AI sound estimation)
+Yes (manual entry, mL or oz) Yes (manual or Bluetooth device) Yes (AI sound estimation)

 Apple Watch Yes (45%+ of users log from Watch) No No